 Interview by Sarah Tekath

 You grew up in Denmark.
-Were LGBTQ+, HIV, and Aids a topic at that time?
+Did the matters of LGBTQ+, HIV, and Aids have been a topic at that time?

 Not in a positive way.
 I grew up in the south of Denmark, in a rural area.
 My first encounter with LGBT there was being bullied before I even knew what gay meant.
 That also set the scene for later, when I found out myself that I am gay because I was not living in the most embracing environment.
 Access to information was mostly self-driven.
 I would actively find out by myself that there is such a thing as the LGBTQ+ community.
 Luckily, when I was discovering my sexuality, the internet and social media had already become a thing.
 In online forums, I learned that I was not alone.
 Sexual education at school was mostly limited to one perspective of how a man sleeps with a woman.
 How to put on a condom etc. LGBT was for sure not a topic.